cyrusimap/cyrus-imapd/docsrc/imap/reference/architecture.rst

 the replica.
 It is the port configuration on the replica to know where to listen for change updates.

-There's two standard channel configurations:
+There are two standard channel configurations:

 1. Single master keeping all replicas up to date.